 Below I'm offering you a checklist to determine if your relationship carries these devastating traits.
 Remember: Narcissism is a spectrum disorder; someone with a high level or number of these traits can be a more damaging influence on you, and your children.
 The more traits, the closer to a full-blown personality disorder.

-This checklist is copyrighted and comes directly from my new book to be released on February 10, 2015: Will I Ever Be Free of You?
-How to Navigate a High-Conflict Divorce from a Narcissist, and Heal Your Family.
+This copyrighted checklist comes from my book, Will I Ever Be Free of You?—How to Navigate a High-Conflict Divorce from a Narcissist, and Heal Your Family: